comp426-2023-spring/schedule/05-data-ingest.md

 node curl.js
 ```

-This, unfortunately, gives us this error:
+This, unfortunately, gives us this error like this:

 ```
 (node:3003) Warning: To load an ES module, set "type": "module" in the package.json or use the .mjs extension.